utkuce/armut/README.md

 # armut
-Downloads the necessary mods to join a Minecraft server, given that the server also has the armut mod installed.
+Armut is a minecraft mod which automatically downloads the necessary mods to join a Minecraft server, given that the server also has the armut mod installed.
+Name of the project comes from the Turkish idiom "Armut piş ağzıma düş" (Fall in my mouth, baked pears) meaning to receive something without effort.

 ## Usage

-Download the [latest release](https://github.com/utkuce/armut/releases/download/v0.2.1/armut-0.2.1.jar) of the universal jar.
+Download the [latest release](https://github.com/utkuce/armut/releases/download/v0.3.4/armut-0.3.4.jar) of the universal jar.

 ### Client
 - Put the jar in your mods folder